Build System

 • Clean release state (vX.Y.Z): the files in .github/scripts/uplift-paths.sh match the nearest version tag commit.
 The script returns the tag name itself, with + translated to - because Docker tags allow only [A-Za-z0-9_.-].

 • Uplift state (vX.Y.Z-uplift-<8char>): one or more of those files differ from the nearest version tag.
 The hash is git ls-tree HEAD -- <uplift-files> | sha256sum | cut -c1-8, so two branches with identical submodule SHAs and Dockerfile/requirements content resolve to the same tag and share the rebuilt image.
-“Uplift” here means the dist/ird image content changed — tt-mlir and tt-lang itself are built fresh by call-build.yml against the pre-built LLVM inside the container, so they are not uplift files.
+“Uplift” here means the dist/ird image content changed — tt-lang itself is built fresh by call-build.yml against the pre-built LLVM inside the container, so they are not uplift files.

 Auto-resolved tag in ci.yml